Test-Optional Colleges Not Requiring SAT or ACT Scores

 When to Submit Your Test Scores to Test-Optional Colleges

-Even if a school doesn't require SAT or ACT scores, it may still be to your advantage to submit them.
+Even if a school doesn’t require SAT or ACT scores, it may still be advantageous for you to submit them.
 Below, we list some instances where you might want to submit test scores when applying to test-optional colleges.

 You’re Applying to Highly Competitive Colleges